animeshmohanty/animeshmohanty/README.md

 :muscle: Frontend-dev and ML-dev folks are family, welcome for healthy discussions.

-:email: Do write to me at animeshmohantyblitz@gmail.com
+:email: Do write to me at animeshmohantyblitz@gmail.com.

+:office: Wanna hire me?
+My skillset includes ReactJs (KendoUI, AntD, MaterialUi for UI), ReduxJs (with Thunks and Loggers), Jest & Enzyme (For TDD), Python, Machine Learning, UNIX, SQL, C++ , Git